deskpro/deskpro-importer-tools/importers/kayako/README.md

 * Navigate `Admin > Apps > Importer` in the Admin Interface.
 * Select importer type `Kayako`.
 * Fill the config form and start the import process.

+**Import attachments from filesystem**

+We can only import ticket attachments if they are stored in the database, i.e. `swattachmentchunks` table.

+So if you use filesystem for your ticket attachments you need to migrate them into your Kayako database first before running the import process.
+We've created a script that will help you to do that.
+To run the script you need to follow these steps:

+Create the config file:

+    $ cd /path/to/deskpro/app/BUILD/modules/importer-tools/importers/kayako
+    $ cp config.dist.php config.php

+Edit the config values in the `/path/to/deskpro/app/BUILD/modules/importer-tools/importers/kayako/config.php`.

+Copy `migrate_attachments.php` and `config.php` to the Kayako root dir.

+Run the migration script:

+    $ php migrate_attachments.php